Loading...

 chronyc sources -v

-tracking provides a summary of sync state and offset behavior.
-Re-checking sources confirms reachability and the currently selected upstream server.
+tracking summarizes sync behavior and offsets.
+Re-checking sources confirms reachability and which upstream is selected.

 # Example signals that time sync is healthy: